gatsbyjs/gatsby/docs/docs/authentication-tutorial.md

 }
 ```

-Create a new component to hold the links, and edit the layout component to include it.
+Create a new component to hold the links.
 For now, it will act as a placeholder:

 ```jsx:title=src/components/navBar.js
 import React from "react"